Klipper3d/klipper/docs/G-Codes.md

   carriage.
 It is typically invoked from the activate_gcode and deactivate_gcode fields in a multiple extruder configuration.

-## TMC2130, TMC2660 and TMC2208
+## TMC2130, TMC2660, TMC2208, TMC2209 and TMC5160

-The following commands are available when the "tmc2130", "tmc2660" or "tmc2208" config section is enabled:
+The following commands are available when any of the "tmcXXXX" config sections is enabled:
 - `DUMP_TMC STEPPER=<name>`: This command will read the TMC driver registers and report their values.
 - `INIT_TMC STEPPER=<name>`: This command will intitialize the TMC